Seaton Tramway: Operations

 Seaton Tramway is a single line system, with passing loops roughly every half mile.
 The trams run to a timetable which includes scheduled passes at designated passing loops.
 A single line token system operates between Seaton and Riverside, because this section contains four sharp curves which restrict the driver's line of sight.
 A two-way radio system is also used to keep drivers in touch with the duty inspector.
 The scheduled journey time from Seaton to Colyford is 15 minutes, and Colyford to Colyton is a further 12 minutes, making a total journey time of 27 minutes.
 Prior to the new halts at Riverside and Wetlands opening, the journey time was 23 minutes.

 Seaton Tramway operates a daily service between Easter and the end of October, with a weekend-only service operating from mid-February until Easter.
 In addition, there are several out of season events, principally bird watching specials and Polar Express trips during December.

-As of 2022, trams depart every 20 minutes in all services and is operated by a minimum of four trams (up to six in 'red' service).
+As of 2022, trams depart every 20 minutes in all services and is operated by a minimum of four trams (up to six in 'pink' service).
 Additional departures are scheduled at peak times according to demand, which can raise the number of cars in service to seven or eight.
 Prior to 2022, trams would depart every 30 minutes, in 'Orange Service', operated by four cars.

 It is possible for groups of 30 people or more to book a designated tram, which runs in tandem with one of the service cars.
 Individuals can also book a tram for a range of tram driving lessons and experiences.

 A combination of paid and volunteer staff operate the Tramway.
 A small permanent staff is complemented by a large number of seasonal drivers, shop and cafe staff.